-On this day in 1961, amusement park lovers “head for the thrills” as Six Flags Over Texas, the first park in the Six Flags chain, has its soft opening.
+On August 1, 1961, amusement park lovers “head for the thrills” as Six Flags Over Texas, the first park in the Six Flags chain, has its soft opening.
 5 days later, on August 5, the park had its grand opening.
 Located on 212 acres in Arlington, Texas, the park was the first to feature log flume and mine train rides and later, the first 360-degree looping roller coaster, modern parachute drop and man-made river rapids ride.
 The park also pioneered the concept of all-inclusive admission price; until then, separate entrance fees and individual ride tickets were the standard.
 During its opening year, a day at Six Flags cost $2.75 for an adult and $2.25 for a child.
 A hamburger sold for 50 cents and a soda set the buyer back a dime.

 The park, which took a year and $10 million to build, was the brainchild of Texas real estate developer and oilman Angus Wynne Jr., who viewed it as a short-term way to make a buck from some vacant land before turning it into an industrial complex.
 Wynne reportedly recouped his personal investment of $3.5 million within 18 months and changed his mind about the park’s temporary status.
 With 17.5 million visitors in its first 10 years, the park became the Lone Star State’s top for-profit tourist attraction.
 Today, average annual attendance at the park is over 3 million.